 Length of time of program openings

+Data Privacy and Data Sharing

 *From MN CES Policies and Procedures

 Data Privacy

 CES operations and staff must abide by all State of Minnesota-defined privacy protections as defined by the HMIS Advisory Committee.
 Client consent protocols, data use agreements, data disclosure policies, and any other privacy protections offered to program participants as a result of each client’s participation in HMIS will be the same as CES.